Least squares estimation in nonstationary nonlinear cohort panels with learning from experience: Introduction

 The aim of the present paper is thus to bridge the existing gap between econometric theory and empirical practice.
-Our contributions are twofold: {\it First}, we derive new asymptotic results for point estimation and inference in a nonlinear cohort panel data model with learning from experience, thereby extending the established econometric results in the literature in terms of ($i$) a panel dimension, ($ii$) a hetergeneous gain sequence, and ($iii$) multivariate estimation by nonlinear least squares (NLS, henceforth).
-As a {\it second} contribution, we apply our results to the empirical model in MN.
-The present paper can thus be seen to be in the tradition of the Bayesian framework introduced by \cite{milani:07}, the GMM approach of \cite{chev:10}, and the simulated method of moments estimation by \cite{adam:16} in deriving rigorous econometric results for the modeling of substantive empirical problems in the economics of adaptive learning.
+Our contributions are twofold: {\it First}, we derive new asymptotic results for point estimation and inference in a nonlinear cohort panel data model with learning from experience, thereby extending the established econometric results in the literature in terms of ($i$) a panel dimension, ($ii$) a heterogeneous gain sequence, and ($iii$) multivariate estimation by nonlinear least squares (NLS, henceforth).
+As a {\it second} contribution, we apply our results to an empirical model of the MSC dataset.
+Our model is akin to the baseline specification employed by \cite{MadeiraZafar15}, \cite{mn:2016}, \cite{MalmendierNagelYan21}, \cite{Gwak22} and \cite{nagel:24}.
+The present paper is therefore in the tradition of \cite{milani:07}, \cite{chev:10}, \cite{adam:16}, and \cite{hommes:23} who derive rigorous econometric results for the modelling of substantive empirical problems in the economics of adaptive learning.
+Yet while all three papers use constant gain learning specifications, estimated by Bayesian methods in \cite{milani:07} and by continuously updated GMM in \cite{chev:10} and by the method of simulated moments in \cite{adam:16}, our paper is the first to provide well-founded econometric insights for a decreasing gain model specification.

 In the theory part of the paper, we consider different asymptotic regimes that depend on whether the number of cohorts is fixed or not.
-One important insight for point estimation is that, albeit consistent in all scenarios, the NLS estimator might not be asymptotically normal if the number of cohorts is fixed.
-The reason is that the objective function is not everywhere differentiable if the number of cohorts is fixed, even in the limit!
-It is shown, however, that these technical difficulties can be overcome if the number of cohorts diverges: Asymptotic normality, although at a nonstandard convergence rate, is established by combining results from analytical number theory with seminal results for extremum estimators with nonsmooth objective function collected by \citet[Section 7]{newmc:94}.
-A further focus is placed on hypothesis testing.
-Here, a review of the inferential analysis in MN identifies potential pitfalls due to parameter non-identification.
-To address this issue, we propose a solution that builds on the results of \cite{hansen:1996} regarding hypotheses that involve non-identified nuisance parameters.
-We investigate the properties of the NLS estimator and the test statistics in finite samples by use of Monte Carlo simulations.
-The empirical part of the paper contains an extended replication of the analysis of MN.
+One important conclusion for point estimation is that, albeit consistent in all scenarios, the NLS estimator might not be asymptotically normal if the number of cohorts is fixed due to an objective function that is not differentiable everywhere.
+As argued below, this problem can be overcome if the number of cohorts diverges.
+However, in this case, we are confronted with the additional challenge of asymptotic collinear regressors.
+This technical hurdle notwithstanding, asymptotic normality, albeit at a nonstandard convergence rate, is established by combining results from analytical number theory with seminal results for extremum estimators with nonsmooth objective function, see e.g.\ \citet[Section 7]{newmc:94}.